amakurin/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+For distortion correction i used cv2.undistort() function with previously calculated camera parameters (lines 24 to 32 of file labutils.py)

+Here is example of applying distortion correction:

 ![Undistorted Sample][undistortedSample]

-I used cv2.undistort() function with preloaded camera parameters (lines 24 to 32 of file labutils.py)

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of fixed range color threshoding, with adaptive thresholding of value and saturation channels of image converted in HSV color space.
+I used a combination of fixed range color threshoding, with adaptive thresholding of value and saturation channels of image in HSV color space.

 Core idea of my adaptive thresholding routine, is analysis of trapezoidal region of interest (ROI) which is mainly contains pixels corresponding to road surface.
 Most of these pixels with lower intensity are corresponding to pavement, and few of them corresponding to marking and usually have higher intensity.